tangilim/Age-Realted_CpGs_ZF_JD/README.md

 Bioinformatics code for DNA methylation extraction from WGBS and EMSeq data

 02:
-Merging DNA methylation measurements per CpG site per sample in one data frame per species Running the initial part of the pipeline for identification of age-related CpG sites
+Merging DNA methylation measurements per CpG site per sample in one data frame per species<br/>
+Running the initial part of the pipeline for identification of age-related CpG sites

 03:
 Functional annotation of all CpG sites captured by our analysis

 04:
-Final steps of the pipeline
+Final steps of the pipeline<br/>
-Functional annotation of age-related CpG sites Statistical analyses	<br/>
+Functional annotation of age-related CpG sites <br/>
+Statistical analyses	<br/>
 Plots